Revenue

 Business Model

-1. Brave Ads: Advertisers pay to display privacy-preserving ads to opted-in users.
+Brave Ads: Advertisers pay to display privacy-preserving ads to opted-in users, with pricing options including flat-rate New Tab Takeovers, CPM, and CPC campaigns.

-The company's strategy focuses on expanding its user base through continuous browser improvements and new features like Brave Search and a native crypto wallet.
-As Brave's user base grows, it becomes increasingly attractive to advertisers, creating a virtuous cycle that strengthens its position in the privacy-focused digital advertising market.
+The company's strategy focuses on expanding its user base through continuous browser improvements and search capabilities.
+As Brave's user base grows, it becomes increasingly attractive to advertisers and API customers, creating a flywheel that strengthens its position across both the consumer privacy and B2B AI infrastructure markets.

 Competition

-Brave competes with established web browsers, privacy-focused alternatives, and emerging blockchain-based platforms.
-Its unique approach combines privacy features, a native cryptocurrency, and an innovative advertising model.
+Brave competes with established web browsers, privacy-focused alternatives, AI search entrants, and emerging blockchain-based platforms.
+Its unique approach combines privacy features, a native cryptocurrency, an independent search index, and a B2B API business.

 Traditional Web Browsers